sebastianbarfort/mapDK/readme.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

-The default plot is one of Denmark's 98 municipalities.
-You can plot Denmark at the parish level by adding `detail = "parish"` in the `mapDK` call
+The default plots Denmark's 98 municipalities.
+You can plot at the parish level by adding `detail = "parish"` in the `mapDK` call

 ```r